 Thus, through the development of frameworks for solutions to various problems and programming tasks, significant reductions in the design and development effort for software can be achieved.
-A preferred embodiment of the invention utilizes HyperText Markup Language (HTML) to 5 implement documents on the Internet together with a general-purpose secure communication protocol for a transport medium between the client and the Newco.
+A preferred embodiment of the invention utilizes HyperText Markup Language (HTML) to implement documents on the Internet together with a general-purpose secure communication protocol for a transport medium between the client and the Newco.
 HTTP or other protocols could be readily substituted for HTML without undue experimentation.
-Information on these prod-10 ucts is available in T. Bemers-Lee, D. Connoly, "RFC 1866: Hypertext Markup Language-2.0" (November 1995); and R. Fielding, H, Frystyk, T. Berners-Lee, J. Gettys and J. C. Mogul, "Hypertext Transfer Protocol-HTTP/1.1: HTTP Working Group Internet Draft" (May 2, 1996).
-HTML is a 15 simple data format used to create hypertext documents that are portable from one platform to another.
+Information on these products is available in T. Berners-Lee, D. Connoly, "RFC 1866: Hypertext Markup 5 Language-2.0" (November 1995); and R. Fielding, H, Frystyk, T. Berners-Lee, J. Gettys and J. C. Mogul, "Hypertext Transfer Protocol-HTTP/1.1: HTTP Working Group Internet Draft" (May 2, 1996).
+HTML is a simple data format used to create hypertext documents that are portable from one 10 platform to another.
 HTML documents are SGML documents with generic semantics that are appropriate for representing information from a wide range of domains.
-HTML has been in use by the World-Wide Web 20 global information initiative since 1990.
-HTML is an application of ISO Standard 8879; 1986 Information Processing Text and Office Systems; Standard Generalized Markup Language (SGML).
+HTML has been in use by the World-Wide Web global information initiative since 1990.
+HTML is an application of ISO Standard 8879; 15 1986 Information Processing Text and Office Systems; Standard Generalized Markup Language (SGML).

-To date, Web development tools have been limited in their 25 ability to create dynamic Web applications which span from client to server and interoperate with existing computing resources.
+To date, Web development tools have been limited in their ability to create dynamic Web applications which span from client to server and interoperate with existing computing 20 resources.
 Until recently, HTML has been the dominant technology used in development of Web-based solutions.
-However, HTML has proven to be inadequate in the fol- 30 Referring to FIG. 2A, one embodiment of the present lowing areas:
+However, HTML has proven to be inadequate in the following areas: